#1 in Sleep Product Research

 In other words, your body will toughen against the heat, and you'll find that you can sleep better in it.
 How long it can take for a person to get used to the heat varies for each person.
 The young and healthy, of course, will likely adapt more quickly.
 Regardless of your age and health, however, expect to have at least a few nights of being uncomfortable before you begin to get used to the heat.

 And, of course, there is a limit to how much heat you can get used to.
-Sleeping in temperatures above 80 degrees can be difficult for anyone, no matter how hardened to the heat one may be.
+Sleeping in temperatures above 85 degrees can be difficult for anyone, no matter how hardened to the heat one may be.

 Evaporative cooling is not just a fancy scientific term.
 It can save you from misery on a hot night, allowing you to sleep better.

-What is it?
 Evaporative cooling is a phenomenon in which evaporation of a liquid, typically into surrounding air, cools an object or a liquid in contact with it.
 For example, when our bodies sweat and then the sweat evaporates upon contact with air, we feel cooler because the heat needed for this evaporation is taken from our body.

-It's important to remember that evaporative cooling cannot occur much, if at all, in high humidity because the air cannot take any more water.
+Remember, however, that evaporative cooling cannot occur much, if at all, in high humidity because the air cannot take any more water.

 On a hot night, you will often sweat a lot.
 To make sure that this sweating results in you being as cool as possible, you should have air circulation in the bedroom, either by using a fan or having a breeze coming in through the window.